It’s to Die For: Caring for the Poor in an Age of Consumerism

 Many of us may be experiencing a significant crisis of faith and lack of understanding of just who this God is that we worship.
 At the core of the confusion may be the age-old question of where God is in the midst of all the tragedies and disasters we are witnessing.
 All of us have been affected, some more personally than others.

 Is it possible to step back, take a deep breath, and start admitting that there are no words for, no answers for, the suffering?
-Can we stop putting God in a box we’ve created to comfortably define him?
+Can we stop putting God in a box we’ve created to comfortably define Him?
 Can we allow him to be Mystery?
-And can that be okay?

-You will not receive “answers” or certitudes from me because I gave up trying to figure him out a long time ago.
+You will not receive “answers” or certitudes from me because I gave up trying to figure Him out a long time ago.
 I can now live with the possibility that life can sometimes just be a crap shoot.
-I wake up in the morning, not knowing what the day will bring.
+I wake up in the morning not knowing what the day will bring.
 Will I get cancer or a call from a long-lost friend?
 Will I win a new car or get run over by one?
 Will the cop who catches me speeding be cheerful and forgiving or a poopyhead?
-Is today my last day here?
 I have no idea.

 Let’s recap all the terrible things that have happened in the past year and revisit the “where is God” question.
 (It’s very telling that I am reposting this on 2/25/23, two years later, and there is nothing in these statistics that could not apply today.)